suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 We add the `<div>` to add the `feature` class to this section of the page.
 This allows us to style the contents specifically.
-We then wrap each of the `<img>` with a parent `<figure>` which we will use to apply the padding and the box-shadow.
+We then wrap each of the `<img>` with a parent `<figure>`, which we will use to apply the padding and the box-shadow.

 ```css